Easytether Bluetooth Script

 The procedure

-To use easytether-bluetooth, I usually follow these steps:
+To use Easytether-Bluetooth, I usually follow these steps:

-2. connect to it using easytether-bluetooth xx:xx:xx:xx:xx:xx where xx:xx:xx:xx:xx:xx is my mac address
+2. Connect to it using easytether-bluetooth xx:xx:xx:xx:xx:xx, where xx:xx:xx:xx:xx:xx is my MAC address.

 The script

-I think my script is straight foward.
+I think my script is straightforward.

 #!/bin/bash